hchen605/VGMixer/README.md

 ## Parameters description
 #### IO parameters
 - --midi_path: input midi path (default is assets/hb.mid)
-- --vocals_path: input vocal sound path (default is assets/vocal.wav)
+- --vocals_path: input vocal sound path.
+Can either be an synthesized sample or direct melody (default is assets/vocal.wav)
 - --mixing_en: enable guitar and vocal mixing (default is False)
 - --guitar_oup_path: path to save the synthesized guitar output (default is output/hb_guitar.wav)
 - --vocal_oup_path: path to save the vocal audio output (default is output/hb_vocal.wav)
 - --mix_oup_path: path to save the mixing output (default is output/hb_mix.wav)
+- --sr: sampling rate (default is 48000)
+- --bit: bit rate (default is 24)

 #### Vocal effect parameters
-- --flanger_en: enable flanger effect or not when synthesizing guitar (default is False)
-- --chorus_en: enable chorus effect or not when synthesizing guitar (default is False)
-- --sr: sampling rate when synthesizing guitar (default is 44100)
+- --vc_use_midi: use vocal sample to synthesize input midi, if not, then directly use the vocal for input (default if False)
 - --vc_echo_en: enable echo on vocal audio (default is False)
 - --vc_reverb_en: enable reverb on vocal audio (default is False)
 - --vc_lowpass_en: enable lowpass filter on vocal audio (default is False)